Whatsapp

 A definitive decision can only be made after careful review of X-rays and clinical evaluation by an experienced spine surgeon.

-During VBT surgery, small incisions are made along the side of the chest.
-Titanium screws are placed into the vertebrae along the outer edge of the curve, and a flexible medical-grade cord is gently tensioned between them.
+During VBT surgery in Turkey, small incisions are made along the side of the chest.
+Biocompatible titanium alloy screws are placed into the vertebrae along the outer edge of the curve, and a flexible medical-grade cord is gently tensioned between them.
 Over time, as your child grows, this controlled tension helps guide the spine into a straighter alignment—without permanently locking it in place.

 Because growth plays an essential role in correction, ongoing follow-up is an important part of treatment until skeletal maturity is reached.

-Compared with traditional spinal fusion, VBT may offer:
+Compared with traditional spinal fusion, VBT surgery may offer:

 • Preservation of spinal movement